3 deaths in Missouri as tornado strikes state capital

 Missouri Public Safety said the three were killed in the Golden City area of Barton County, near Missouri's southwest corner, as the severe weather moved in from Oklahoma, where rescuers struggled to pull people from high water.
 The tornado hit during a week that has seen several days of tornadoes and torrential rains in parts of the Southern Plains and Midwest.

-No deaths were reported in the capital, but Jefferson City Police Lt.
-David Williams said about 20 people were rescued by emergency personnel.
+The damage spanned about a 3-mile area in the state capital, Jefferson City Police Lt.
+David Williams said.
+About 20 people were rescued by emergency personnel, and although there were no reports of missing people, authorities planned to make door-to-door checks on Thursday, he said.

 The weather service reported that a "confirmed large and destructive tornado" was observed over Jefferson City at 11:43 p.m.
 Wednesday, moving northeast at 40 mph (64 kph).
 The capital city has a population of about 40,000 and is located about 130 miles (209 kilometers) west of St. Louis.